iamapinan/WooCommerce-Line-Notify/README.md

 Woocommerce new order notify to line notify it's very easy.
 - [Download](https://iotech.co.th/wp-content/uploads/2018/09/wc_linenotify.zip) zip file here.

+## Features
+- Add line token.
+- Message pattern with order short code supported.
+- Send notify to line group or user.
+- Send notify when have order activity.

 ## What's benefit of line notify can do.
 1. Send a notification to your self.
 2. Send a notifycation to your group.